AvolitesLtd/TitanManual/docs/quick-start/dmx-network-setup.md

 over Ethernet (see [DMX Output Mapping](../system-settings/dmx-output-mapping.md) for details).
 The output universes/lines may have any universe number to match your rig but you can only have 64 universes in total.

 Some consoles/devices have limited outputs.
-All universes are still patchable and programmable but only the lowest numbered will be output:
+All universes are still patchable and programmable but only the lowest numbered will be output.
+You cannot increase the number of universes by connecting multiple devices (e.g. 2x T1 will still output one universe).
 - T1: 1 universe
 - T2: 2 universes
 - T3: 16 universes (expandable by add on licence purchase)